crowdwave/identoro/README.md

 ## Integration with PostgreSQL

+### If you already have a users table

-Identoro's works with your existing Postgres users table via Postgres views.
-So you need to create the needed views on your Postgres server, ensuring the required fields are present and have matching column data types.
+Identoro works with your existing Postgres users table via Postgres views which map our SQL queries to your table and field names.
+You need to create the necessary views on your Postgres server, ensuring the required fields are present and have matching column data types.

 The view names must be exactly as shown below and all fields must be present - your job is to put in the name of your users table and the names of the fields in your users table.